aldotromp/nl.klikaanklikuit/README.md

 Adds support for KlikAanKlikUit / Trust / CoCo devices.

 ## What's new
+Improved dimmer signal handling

+### v4.2.3
+Added signal improvements for dimmers.
+This should prevent the invalid data error for dimmer devices.

 ### v4.2.0
 Changed signal to work better with Homey software version 1.5.13 and higher.